You are here

 • Afforded the opportunity to communicate their decision to the dental practitioner either verbally or in writing.

-Caboolture Dental Group requires all their Dental practitioners to provide relevant documentation to the patient about the proposed treatment.
-The practice also requires dental practitioners to use their clinical judgement to determine where written consent is required from the patient and/or carer.
+Caboolture Dental Group requires all their dental practitioners to provide relevant documentation about the proposed treatment to the patient.
+The practice also requires dental practitioners to use their clinical judgment to determine where written consent is required from the patient and/or carer.
 Dental practitioners shall take into account additional considerations regarding guardianship arrangements for consent matters when dealing with vulnerable patients.
 Sufficient detail is to be recorded in patient records to reflect the information provided to the patient associated with their treatment options and the treatment plan, which is ultimately agreed upon.

 • Surgical procedures – including wisdom teeth extractions.